Reform League: Origins

 During the autumn and winter of 1864–65 members of the Universal League for the Material Elevation of the Industrious Classes planned to form a new organisation which would concentrate solely on manhood suffrage.
 As a result, the Reform League was established on 23 February 1865 and the Universal League for the Material Elevation of the Industrious Classes became defunct.
 The leadership of the League, which was to remain consistent throughout its life, drew heavily on personalities from the International Working Men's Association, including George Howell, George Odger, William Cremer and Benjamin Lucraft.
 The father of the International, Karl Marx was delighted but he soon came to be disappointed by the outlook of the League.
 The League leadership also included a number of respectable figures including the barrister, Edmond Beales, as President of the League and Sir Wilfrid Lawson.

-The League excluded a number of trade unionists, including Thomas Vaze of the Painters and John Bedford Leno the shoemaker poet because they had supported the South during the American Civil War.
+The League excluded a number of trade unionists, including Thomas Vize of the Painters and John Bedford Leno the shoemaker poet because they had supported the South during the American Civil War.

 During the first few months of the League's existence, it proved important that Howell's role was a full-time one that was paid for by a few wealthy supporters.
 This enabled him to concentrate on marketing the League in newspapers and communicating announcements of the Reform League's Executive Committee.
 This helped recruit supporters.
 New branches were rapidly opened in both London and the provinces.
 During its first year the League received donations of £621, of which £476 came from rich Radicals such as P.A.
 Taylor MP, Samuel Morley MP and Sir Wilfred Lawson MP.

 The Liberals remained in power after the 1865 election.